jonegil/gui-with-gio/teleprompter/index.md

 ---

 **Please note:**
 We're not doing politics here.
-But when building this, it was more interesting with famous speeches.
-No matter your origin or partisanship, [Ronald Reagan's 1987 Berlin Wall Speech](https://www.nytimes.com/video/world/europe/100000006815729/reagan-berlin-wall.html) played it's part in ending the cold war.
+When building this, it was simply more interesting with famous speeches.
+No matter your origin or partisanship, [Ronald Reagan's 1987 Berlin Wall Speech](https://www.nytimes.com/video/world/europe/100000006815729/reagan-berlin-wall.html) played a part in ending the cold war.
 Both sides, East and West, deserve respect and praise for seeking and finding a mostly peaceful solution.
 We must learn from our past, repeat the best, and fight the worst.
-The future needs it.
+The world needs this.

 On that note, let's (sc)roll!